mustafakucuk-dev/Codeway-Testcase-App/README.md

 I used an python app that counts the number of visitor and updates the "hits" value on Redis Database.
 It can be run as:

 pip install flask,redis

 python app.py

+You can view also : http://34.159.221.13/

 A redis server is configured as a default but you can modify app.py file to change DB.
 If you want to change database endpoint on run time: